StateVoicesNational/Spoke/docs/REFERENCE-shortcut-rules.md

 	* Question Response Answers: "Yes: I voted", "No", "-Yes but I Moved"
 	* Canned Response Titles: "-Who are you?", +I don't understand", "+Wrong Number"
 	* Resulting Shortcuts: [Yes] [No] [I don't understand]
+	* Reasoning:
-	* Reasoning: "Yes: I voted" was shortened to "Yes" because there is punctuation right after the first word.
+      * "Yes: I voted" was shortened to "Yes" because there is punctuation right after the first word.
-"-Yes but I Moved" was excluded because it starts with a " - " sign.
+      * "-Yes but I Moved" was excluded because it starts with a " - " sign.
-All the non-prefixed Question Responses fit, so we add Canned Responses in order.
+      * All the non-prefixed Question Responses fit, so we add Canned Responses in order.
-The first is excluded because it starts with "-".
+      * The first Canned Response is excluded because it starts with "-".
-"+I don't understand" would normally not be included because it has more than 12 characters, but it starts with a "+" so we include it anyway.
+      * "+I don't understand" would normally not be included because it has more than 12 characters, but it starts with a "+" so we include it anyway.
-"+Wrong Number" would be included if there was space but there is not.
+      * "+Wrong Number" would be included if there was space but there is not.
       So, the shortcuts are just the three: [Yes] [No] [I don’t understand].